 – Proof of the date and place of the adopted child’s birth.

 – Proof that the adopted child has an IH-3 or IR-3 visa.

 Acquiring United States Citizenship

-Along with readoption proceedings, it is imperative for adoptive parents to follow through on obtaining United States citizenship for an adopted child.
+Along with readoption proceedings, adoptive parents must follow through on obtaining United States citizenship for an adopted child.
 Postponing this paperwork will most definitely make tasks like enrolling in school to applying for future scholarships, colleges, jobs, and voting difficult if not impossible.
-Most serious of all, in order to safeguard against deportation, it is recommended that parents ensure their adopted child has proof of citizenship as soon as possible.
+Most serious of all, to safeguard against deportation, it is recommended that parents ensure their adopted child has proof of citizenship as soon as possible.

 Facts and Dispelling Myths

 – Americans have adopted over 250,000 children from abroad since 1999.

 – In 2018, Americans completed 4,059 international adoptions.